qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 To add a Sparkline - Line chart to a table cell, follow these steps:
 1. Open Chart Builder
 2. Build a <a href="/docs/ui-docs/dataviews/chart-types/#tables">grouped Table Chart</a>
-3. There are two ways of adding a chart to a table cell:<br>
+3. There are two ways of adding a chart to a table cell:<br />
-  a) from the Grouped Table Chart’s configuration Pane<br>
+  a) from the Grouped Table Chart’s configuration Pane<br />
   b) from the Aggregated Column Pills

 #### Creating a Sparkline - Line Chart from the Grouped Table Chart’s Configuration Pane